I’ve seen many coaches succeed, both specialists (have a niche) and generalists (no niche).

 And so onward we went to implement some website changes and new outreach efforts.

-How about trying to answer the questions above to see if you can’t zone in on a PERSONA?
+Let’s see where you’re at.
+How about taking 20 minutes to answer the questions above to see if you can zone in on a possible persona?
+Just post your findings below.